-Music has always been a huge part of my life, it started with the radio playing in my father’s car and usually with me singing along in the back seat.
+Music has always been a huge part of my life.
+I can still visualize myself in the backseat of my father’s old Ford, singing along with the music on the car radio.
 My passion for music continued on to many record albums later.
 Naturally, dancing went hand in hand with music.
-I learned Russian dance as well as ballet, truth be known, I love to dance and I can’t think of a better combination with music.
+I learned Russian dance as well as ballet, it’s still something I love to do.
+Kitchen dance party anyone?!

-As for my school years…let’s just say, I wasn’t an academic; I loved the arts and enjoyed anything relating to design.
+As for my school years…let’s just say, I wasn’t an academic; I enjoyed the arts and anything relating to design.
 I had dreams of becoming a fashion designer, and my passion for design didn’t stop there.
 I loved anything to do with interior design and architecture.
 It wasn’t until my adult years that gardening took centre stage, making this an extension of my home.
 I often found myself outside working in the garden, getting my hands dirty, discovering this to be one of my happy places.

 I’ve loved only a few and lucky to have loved.
 There was a boy in grade 3 who would frequently drop off little gifts and notes to my home, he was my first crush.
 Once I got to high school, there were a lot of boys on my radar, I was a bit boy crazy.
 That said, I was smitten with many but had only one serious boyfriend, we dated for 5 years; he was my first love.
 It took a trip to Europe at the age of 21 to realize that I needed a change.
 After all, there was a huge world out there waiting for me to explore.